 In the next phase, the 18 measures of cognitive, metacognitive and affective behaviours/ characteristics were simplified through a second-level factor analysis.
 The 18 measures factored into four scales with high scale reliabilities:

 In subsequent phases, candidates were offered the opportunity to further participate in phone interviews and a second survey 12 months later.

 How a candidate thinks about learning emerges from how they reflect upon three key dimensions of any learning task:

 - What they think the task is and how they should approach it (the 'intellectual demands'

 - How they feel about their capacity to complete, and reasons for engaging with, the task (the 'emotional demands')

 - How they can manage the inevitable challenges to task completion that emerge from time to time (the 'contingency demands')

 The ways in which candidates frame their thinking about these dimensions form the basis of the dispositions that they draw upon to control and direct their learning as a PhD candidate.
 Like any form of knowledge, the understandings that underpin these dispositions can be highly appropriate and accurate, partly appropriate and accurate, or deeply flawed.

-In an OLT (Office of Teaching and Learning) application for a project to be funded in 2013-15 - Start to finish: An innovative online diagnostic resource to support doctoral student learning - the results are being used translate the finding of this study into a resource that offers PhD candidates an on-line self-diagnostic, and support material.
+In an OLT (Office of Teaching and Learning) application for a project to be funded in 2013-15 - Start to finish: An innovative online diagnostic resource to support doctoral student learning - the results are being used to provide a resource that translates the finding of this study into a resource that offer PhD candidates an on-line self- diagnostic and support materials.